Attendance and Academic Progress

 Students in their first Term of study please note:

-In your first term of study you are required to attend at least 75% of your classes.
+In your first period of study you are required to attend at least 75% of your classes.
 Please refer to the Attendance and Academic Progress Policy for the ‘At Risk’ indicators.

 Fact sheets from the Overseas Students Ombudsman on Course Progress and Attendance: